 Atom is a text editor that’s modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
 It comes out of the box with the following features, built-in package manager, smart auto-completion, file system browser, multiple panes, themes and a whole lot of customization and tweaks.
 Install Atom with the following code.

-# sudo add-apt-repository ppa:webupd8team/atom
+sudo add-apt-repository ppa:webupd8team/atom apt-get update apt-get install atom

 9. GNU Nano Editor

 GNU nano is a lightweight text editor that emulates the very popular Pico editor.
-Thus nano excels most in the linux terminal.
+Thus nano excels most in the Linux terminal.
 It comes with the following features, Autoconf support, goto-line# command w/o flag, Case sensitive search function, Interactive search and replace Autoindent ability and more.
 Nano comes as built in almost all of the Linux flavors.

 The KDE Advanced Text Editor (Kate) is a multi-document text editor developed by the KDE free software community.
-It is quite powerful and comes with a host of features including MDI, window splitting and tabbing, spell checking, syntax highlighting and bracket matching, auto indentation and auto completion.
+It is quite powerful and comes with a host of features including MDI, window splitting and tabbing, spell checking, syntax highlighting and bracket matching, auto indentation, and auto-completion.
 Install KATE with the following command.

 sudo apt-get install kate

 There are over 100 text editors available in the Linux world.
 Every developer has their own favorite text editor and they choose them because of some factors that matter to them.
-Some will go for the simple ones, whiles others want or the customization and features that some editors come with.
+Some will go for the simple ones, whiles others want the customization and features that some editors come with.
 Certainly one of these will suffice for you as an alternative to Notepad++.
 If I left out your favorite, share with us in the comments why you prefer that editor.